 - Melt 4 tablespoons non-dairy margarine in skillet and sauté onions until they are very soft.
 Add livers, allspice and pepper.
 Sauté over relatively high heat so that the livers absorb some of the onion and spice flavor and cook a bit more but still remain pink on the inside.

 - Spoon everything from skillet (including juices) into food processor.
+Add cognac.
 Process until mixture is creamy and smooth.
 Allow pâté to cool off a bit before tasting- then adjust spices.
 Add a little salt if you need to.
 I find the cognac so flavorful that no extra salt is needed.

 - Pour pâté into a serving crock or bowl and chill for three hours.
 Serve with French bread and crackers.
 Bowls of gherkins and olives are a nice addition to this very elegant hors d’oeuvre.